PDP-10/its/doc/programs.md

 - IO-11, PDP-11 I/O processor.
 - IDLE, list idle users.
 - IFILE, Chaosnet file service.
-- IMLOAD/IMTRAN, load or translate an Imloc program.
+- IMLOAD/IMTRAN, load or translate an Imlac program.
 - INIT, a helper program for LOGIN, LOGOUT, and other script files.
 - INLINE, reads line from TTY and adds to JCL (for DDT init files).
 - INQUIR, user account database.